onetimesecret/site-policy/onetime-terms-of-service.md

 #### 2. Account Requirements
 We have a few simple rules for accounts on onetimesecret.com's Service.
 - You must be a human to create an account.
 Accounts registered by "bots" or other automated methods are not permitted.
 We do permit machine accounts:
 - A machine account is an account set up by an individual human who accepts the Terms on behalf of the account, provides a valid email address, and is responsible for its actions.
 A machine account is used exclusively for performing automated tasks.
-Multiple users may direct the actions of a machine account, but the owner of the account is ultimately responsible for the **machine's actions.
-You may maintain no more than one free machine account in addition to your free personal account**. !!
+Multiple users may direct the actions of a machine account, but the owner of the account is ultimately responsible for the machine's actions.
+You may maintain no more than one free machine account.
--
-- One person or legal entity may maintain more than one free account.
+- You may not maintain more than one free personal account.
 - You must be age 13 or older. onetimesecret.com does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User's account immediately](#j-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country's minimum age may be older; in such a case, you are responsible for complying with your country's laws.
-- Your login may only be used by one person — i.e., a single login may not be shared by multiple people.
-A paid organization account may create separate logins for as many users as its subscription allows.
+- Your login is intended for individual use and should not be shared among multiple people.
+This ensures secure use of our services and proper delivery of account-specific features.
+Paid organization accounts can request additional user accounts be associated with their custom domain(s).
+The number of separate logins allowed is determined by the subscription level.
+These additional accounts can be used by multiple people (like a team) with the understanding that all users of the shared account will have the same access to information within that account.

 - Overall, the number of Users must not exceed the number of accounts you've ordered from us.

 #### 3. User Account Security